Rapunzel

-"Rapunzel" (/rəˈpʌnzəl/ rə-PUN-zəl; /de/; Raiponce or Persinette) is a German fairy tale most notably recorded by the Brothers Grimm and it was published in 1812 as part of Children's and Household Tales (KHM 12).
+"Rapunzel" (/rəˈpʌnzəl/ rə-PUN-zəl; /de/; Raiponce or Persinette) is a German fairy tale most notably recorded by the Brothers Grimm and published in 1812 as part of Children's and Household Tales (KHM 12).
 The Grimms' story was developed from the French literary fairy tale of Persinette by Charlotte-Rose de Caumont de La Force (1698), which itself is an alternative version of the Italian fairy tale Petrosinella by Giambattista Basile (1634).

 The tale is classified as Aarne–Thompson type 310 ("The Maiden in The Tower").
 Its plot has been used and parodied in various media.
 Its best known line is, "Rapunzel, Rapunzel, let down your hair."